kingyond/PlexConnect/README.md

 # PlexConnect
 or: "Plex @ aTV - think different..."

-NOTE: plexconnect.org is a SCAM, do not pay for PlexConnect.

 We all want the pleasure of Plex on the big screen - in this case driven by an AppleTV.
 Unfortunately there are officially no Apps allowed on AppleTV, most of the time a jailbreak is late (iOS 5.2?) or not available at all (aTV3).